saraseq-network/ScR_networkanalysis/README.md

 Welcome to **ScR Network Analysis**!
 This repository provides tools and methods for analyzing network structures in epidemiological models, particularly focusing on between-farm disease transmission.

-## Caution ⚠️

-Please be cautious when using the tools and data in this repository.
-Ensure that any results you generate are thoroughly validated before drawing conclusions or making decisions.

 ## Citation 📝